10 Link Building Strategies That Actually Work in 2024

 2. Triangle backlink exchange strategy

-The triangle backlink exchange strategy is a win-win three-way link relationship.
+The triangle backlink exchange strategy is a powerful backlink building strategy, creating a win-win three-way link relationship.

 Foti Panagiotakopoulos, Founder of GrowthMentor, got backlinks from 154 dofollow referring domains with an average Domain Rating of 65.7 in around 6 months using just this strategy.
 He says “for this strategy to work, you’ll need to have access to another website that’s got a DR60+.
 Essentially it’s a turbocharged backlink exchange where you say ‘Hey!
 I’ll get you a backlink on this DR60+ website if you can give me a backlink to my other site (the target).’